Skip to main content

 Intramuscular Injections

 Weekly or bi-weekly injections of testosterone esters, such as Testosterone Cypionate, are a long-standing and effective method.
-Following an injection, levels rise sharply, reaching a peak within a couple of days before gradually declining to a trough just before the next scheduled dose.
+Following an injection, serum testosterone levels rise sharply, reaching a peak within a couple of days before gradually declining to a trough just before the next scheduled dose.

 This “peak-and-trough” cycle can, for some individuals, lead to fluctuations in mood, energy, and libido.
 Physiologically, the supraphysiological peaks are associated with a higher incidence of certain side effects, such as erythrocytosis (an increase in red blood cell count) and potentially a more pronounced suppression of the HPG axis.